lsst-sitcom/sitcomtn-037/index.rst

 Antu at the Base
 ^^^^^^^^^^^^^^^^

-Rapid analysis is to be run on Antu, where there is significantly more computing power and storage.
+The original project plan has Antu residing at the base, acting as a general compute facility to support commissioning and summit personnel.
-The original project plan has Antu residing at the base, which has several implications, specifically in regards to what happens in the event of an outage.
+Rapid analysis is to be run on Antu, where there is significantly more computing power and storage which has several implications, specifically in regards to what happens in the event of an outage.
 Another way to frame the issue, is to consider what is critical to be computed in the event of a connection loss to the Base Facility.
 Unfortunately, the definition of what needs to be calculated on the summit to support operations is very heavily tied to the concept of "Degraded mode," which is currently not sufficiently defined to draw a single conclusion.
 Therefore, we consider here two separate scenarios: